gecko0307/dagon2/doc/rendering.md

 ### Image-Based Lighting

-IBL is a standard rendering technique to achieve approximated global illumination in a very computationally inexpensive way, which works best in outdoor scenes.
+IBL is a standard technique to achieve approximated global illumination in a very computationally inexpensive way, which works best in outdoor scenes.
 The "infinitely far" environment of a scene (such as the sky and the surrounding landscape) is pre-baked into an environment map.
 Environment maps are typically captured using 360° photography, or rendered from 3D scenes.
 IBL is a very efficient way to add realism to computer games, especially in the PBR pipeline.

 Dagon implements an industry-standard IBL method known as the split sum approximation.
 Introduced by Brian Karis in Epic Games, it splits the rendering equation into two precomputable parts: a pre-filtered environment map and a 2D lookup table, sometimes called a BRDF integration map or DFG (Distribution, Fresnel, Geometry).
 This red-green LUT outputs a scale (red channel) and an offset (green channel) for the Fresnel term for different roughness values and viewing angles.